 5. Mount Baldy

-Mount Baldy is another popular destination to play with the snow near Los Angeles.
+Mount Baldy is another popular destination to play in snow near Los Angeles.
 With annual snowfall of 11 feet, this doesn’t puzzle you at all.
-Quiet the opposite, the abundance of the snow and close proximity to Los Angeles make Mount Baldy an idyllic place for winter sports such as snowboarding, skiing, and snow tubing.
+Quite the opposite, the abundance of the snow and close proximity to Los Angeles make Mount Baldy an idyllic place for winter sports such as snowboarding, skiing, and snow tubing.

-About two-hour drive from Los Angeles, Wrightwood with impressive five feet snowfall per year entices all winter enthusiasts from Los Angeles and Orange County areas.
+About two-hour drive from Los Angeles, Wrightwood with impressive 5 feet snowfall per year entices all winter enthusiasts from the Los Angeles and Orange County areas.
 Better known for its Mountain High resort, this little town offers some of the best opportunities for skiing and snow tubing.
-If neither one of these sports appeals to you, you can simply play with the snow and enjoy the magical winter wonderland.
+If neither one of these sports appeals to you, you can simply play in the snow and enjoy the magical winter wonderland.

 7. Sequoia National Park

-For those who don’t mind to drive a bit farther in search for the snow near Los Angeles, Sequoia National Park is the best place to go.
+For those who don’t mind to drive a bit farther in search of snow near Los Angeles, Sequoia National Park is the best place to go.
 Although the park is spectacular any time of the year, winter fills it with special magic and charm.
-From the ground to the tops of gigantic trees, everything is cover with the snow creating an unforgettable winter experience.
+From the ground to the tops of gigantic trees, everything is cover with snow, creating an unforgettable winter experience.
 Together with the snow, skiing and snowshoeing find their ways to Sequoia National Park.
-Designated snow play areas satisfy needs of everybody wishing to pass on super active winter activities and instead play in the snow with their friends and families.
+Designated snow play areas satisfy your needs to pass on the super active winter activities and instead enjoy snowball fights with you friends and family members.